MicrosoftDocs/visualstudio-docs.es-es/docs/vs-2015/extensibility/debugger/reference/encunavailablereason.md

 ms.author: gregvanl
 manager: jillfra
 ms.openlocfilehash: 0ebdc5518579223a0081f30a0affd3a45e91604e
-ms.sourcegitcommit: 94b3a052fb1229c7e7f8804b09c1d403385c7630
+ms.sourcegitcommit: 6cfffa72af599a9d667249caaaa411bb28ea69fd
 ms.translationtype: MT
 ms.contentlocale: es-ES
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 09/02/2020
 ms.locfileid: "68198776"
 ---
 # <a name="encunavailablereason"></a>EncUnavailableReason
 [!INCLUDE[vs2017banner](../../../includes/vs2017banner.md)]

-`This is for internal use only!` Representa los motivos que **editar y continuar** no está disponible.
+`This is for internal use only!` Representa las razones por las que **Editar y continuar** no está disponible.

 ## <a name="syntax"></a>Sintaxis